Simenkbj/audiostreamer/README.md

 ## Unit-Testing

-The `/tests` folder has a couple of unit-tests for veryfing the correct execution of the audionode module.
-To run the unit-tests install the requirements using,
+The `/tests` folder has a unit-test for veryfing the the audionode module.
+To run the unit-test install the requirements using,

 ```
 pip install -r tests/test_requirements.txt